Tamiir/TIPE/README.md

 - 2nd model: clustering
 - 3rd model: _Random Forest_

-These models are inspired by those used in different studies, you can find the references of the articles in my <a href="https://github.com/Tamiir/TIPE/MCOT_DOT">MCOT</a>.
+These models are inspired by those used in different studies, you can find the references of the articles in my [MCOT](MCOT_DOT/Mcot_40599.pdf).

-Due to the length of the calculations, the results have been stored in Numpy (.npy) files, they can be found in the <a href="https://github.com/Tamiir/TIPE/resultats">resulats</a> directory.
+Due to the length of the calculations, the results have been stored in Numpy (.npy) files, they can be found in the [resulats](resultats) directory.
-In addition, to reduce the calculation time, I used <a href="https://github.com/Tamiir/TIPE/multiprocess.py"> _multiprocessing_</a>.
+In addition, to reduce the calculation time, I used [_multiprocessing_](multiprocess.py).
 The various scripts used for the different calculations are left as comments in the python file.

 <img src="illustrations/16maiRFcharonne.png" width="400">

-For more details on the models, see <a href="https://github.com/Tamiir/TIPE/modeles.md">here</a>. _(in french only)_
+For more details on the models, see [here](modeles.md). _(in french only)_

 ---